pingcap/docs/v3.0/how-to/deploy/data-migration-with-binary.md

 Enable the binlog on MySQL1 and on MySQL2.
 DM-worker1 replicates the data from MySQL1 and DM-worker2 replicates the data from MySQL2.

-Based on this scenario, the following sections of this document describe how to deploy the DM cluster.
+Based on this scenario, the following sections describe how to deploy the DM cluster.

 ### Deploy DM-worker